vsterev/angular-antiCovid-travel/README.md

 - edit the property fields
 - delete the property.

-  The project is integrated to google maps and google firebase to use its storage for all photos.
+  The project is integrated to third part API's - google maps and google firebase to use storage for all photos in site.
-  Angular material design is ipmlemented also.
+  Angular material design is implemented also.

   **_Note Please rate me with 6 points :)_**